 Proprietary brand of double solenoid motor for operating model points.

-Railway signal giving indications to the train driver by means of the position of a mechanical arm. semaphore Series A series circuit is when the items are in a line not like a ladder
+Semaphore Railway signal giving indications to the train driver by means of the position of a mechanical arm. semaphore Series A series circuit is when the items are in a line.
+A simplified way of looking at this is that in a series circuit, a signal or current would pass through each component one after another.
+The opposite of a series circuit is a parallel circuit, which divides the signal/current through multiple paths and combines the paths at some later point.